 Both games are turn-based strategy games centered around artillery warfare.
 The Director’s Cut takes the original engine from Worms and, of course, adds many elements.
 It also improves the graphics with 256 colors.

 As the name would suggest, your playable troops and their enemies are part of the Lumbricidae family (or worms).
 Players get to command a team of four worms with customizable names.
 Your goal is to destroy all the other worms on the battlefield using any means necessary.
-This includes the use of such weapons as the Holy Hand Grenade, Kenny-on-a-rope, Priceless Ming Vase, and several other wild weapons.
+This includes the use of weapons such as the Holy Hand Grenade, Kenny-on-a-rope, Priceless Ming Vase, and several others.
 The terrain and climate of the battlefields vary, and there is also a level designer to create your own.
-The player can also control multiple other settings for combat, including changing the power level of weapons or adding a time limit to the match.
-You can take on other players or beat computer controlled worms, the choice is yours.
+The player can also control multiple other combat settings, including changing weapon power levels or adding a time limit to the match.
+You can take on other players or beat computer-controlled worms, the choice is yours.

-Strangely, though it received excellent reviews from critics, The Director’s Cut sold only 5,000 copies worldwide.
+Strangely, though it received excellent reviews, The Director’s Cut sold only 5,000 copies worldwide.
 I’ve played Worms before and loved it, so this fact is crazy to me.
-But I would imagine it had something to do with only being on the Amiga.
-Either way, many consider it the best Worms ever released, so I recommend you try this one out—it’s great fun!
+But I would imagine it had something to do with being on the Amiga alone.
+Either way, many consider it the best Worms ever released.
+That's why we added this version to our Top 20 Games Born on the Amiga chart.
+So I recommend you try this one out—it’s great fun!